sveltejs/language-tools/packages/svelte-check/README.md

 1590680326778 WARNING "imported-file.svelte" 0:37 "Component has unused export property 'prop'.
 If it is for external reference only, please consider using `export const prop`"
 ```

-If the agroument is `machine-verbose` it will tell us the filename, the starting line and column numbers, the ending line and column numbers, the error message, the code of diagnostic, the human-friendly description of the code and the human-friendly source of the diagnostic (eg. svelte/typescript).
+If the argument is `machine-verbose` it will tell us the filename, the starting line and column numbers, the ending line and column numbers, the error message, the code of diagnostic, the human-friendly description of the code and the human-friendly source of the diagnostic (eg. svelte/typescript).
 The filename is relative to the workspace directory.
-The filename, the message, the code, the description of the code and the source are all wrapped in quotes.
+All the information's are represented as [ndjson](https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON)

 ###### Example:

 ```
-1590680326283 ERROR "codeactions.svelte" 1:16 1:23 "Cannot find module 'blubb' or its corresponding type declarations."
-"2307" "" "js"
+1590680326283 {"type":"ERROR","fn":"codeaction.svelte","start":{"line":1,"character":16},"end":{"line":1,"character":23},"message":"Cannot find module 'blubb' or its corresponding type declarations.","code":2307,"source":"js"}
-1590680326778 WARNING "imported-file.svelte" 0:37 0:51 "Component has unused export property 'prop'.
-If it is for external reference only, please consider using `export const prop`" "unused-export-let" "" "svelte"
+1590680326778 {"type":"WARNING","filename":"imported-file.svelte","start":{"line":0,"character":37},"end":{"line":0,"character":51},"message":"Component has unused export property 'prop'.
+If it is for external reference only, please consider using `export const prop`","code":"unused-export-let","source":"svelte"}
 ```

 The output concludes with a `COMPLETED` message that summarizes total numbers of files, errors and warnings that were encountered during the check.